Hamilton’s Argument in Federalist 70

 Hamilton’s strong support for a powerful government led by an executive leader was envisioned in the future of America in the sense that an economic transformation would only be possible when a strong executive was is in place to push the agenda forward.

-Hamilton’s values for the administration of the United States of America can be summarized as a system that blends a strong executive (monarchy), a strong legislature (democratic) and an independent judicial system which has powers to overrule the will of the majority if liberty is destroyed (aristocracy).
+Hamilton’s values for the administration of the United States of America can be summarized as a system that blends a strong executive (monarchy), a strong legislature (democratic), and an independent judicial system which has powers to overrule the will of the majority if liberty is destroyed (aristocracy).

 It was evident that Alexander Hamilton admired and also had passion for Rome.
-His envisioned America resembled what used to be the administration in Ancient Roman Republic.
+His envisioned America resembled what used to be the administration in the Ancient Roman Republic.
 Rome portrayed a history whose greatness was achieved through trade and commerce.
 In addition, this history was established and strongly supported by military of elite.

 It is generally viewed that Rome’s administration was strategized to command and conquer.
 The empire in Rome was mandated to protect the interests of the people led by a central figure.
 This was the exact vision that Hamilton had for American administration.
 In his era, Caesar was referred to as a destroyer of republics and thus never enjoyed the admiration of many people.

 However, Hamilton admired him and referred to him as “the greatest villain and the founder”.
 As mentioned earlier, Humiliations view was to have an executive leader whose mandate was to give an informed leadership by pushing forward the policies that would make America great.
-The Roman Empire shared the same set up.
+The Roman Empire shared the same setup.

-Hamilton’s vision would be put into operation by employing policies and mechanism that would reduce poverty through funding and assumption or through empowering the rich and employing mechanisms of expanding trade throughout the world.
+Hamilton’s vision would be put into operation by employing policies and mechanisms that would reduce poverty through funding and assumption or through empowering the rich and employing mechanisms of expanding trade throughout the world.
 The latter would be put in place while still enforcing domestic fiscal authority.

 This strategy would be possible if a strong executive was put in place to push for these agendas.
 Hamilton’s vision encompassed a strong government’s quest to empower members of the political elite that would transform the administration from within.

 To date, America’s administration reflects the foundation that was laid by the founder of modern administration, Alexander Hamilton.
-His argument regarding the Roman Republic and his admiration of the system of administration in Rome are indeed warranted.
+His argument regarding the Roman Republic and his admiration of the system of administration in Rome is indeed warranted.

 Hamilton participated in the enactment of some of his proposals in the constitution that changed the administration of the United States.
 Therefore, he can be rightfully referred to as the founder of modern administration in the United States of America.